Skip to content

 When I do enter, sizing lives in three qualitative buckets:

-The ranges are percentages of total patrimony, not of any sub-bucket.
-No matrix.
-No formula.
-I decide the bucket against the same judgment factors above.
+The ranges are percentages of total net worth, not of any sub-bucket.
+I pick the bucket by judgment, against the same factors above.

 A thesis can carry more than one qualified player at the same time, and the qualified set can shift as the world moves.
 Under Credit Scoring, FICO is the obvious candidate today, and Equifax sits on the same roster capturing a different slice of the need (consumer-credit data, distribution to lenders, a co-owner stake in VantageScore).
 If FICO's regulatory floor erodes and Equifax's distribution share strengthens, either or both could qualify at a given moment.
 The discipline says "this is worth capital" for any that pass.
 Which one, how much, and when stay calls I make against the factors above.